 Roche Polska Sp. z o.o.

-The Therapeutic Programs, Pharmaceutical Care and Pharmaceutical Law Section (TPPCPL) continue working on adverse events costs based on therapeutic programs examples.
-Additionally the discussion initiated in 2013 related to biosimilar products and worked on a paper reviewing the approach to automatic substitution across Europe continued.
+The Therapeutic Programs, Pharmaceutical Care and Pharmaceutical Law Section (TPPCPL) continue to analyze adverse events costs based on therapeutic programs examples and in parallel started working on a pricing lexicon with the aim to explain pricing related terms in Polish language.